Home » Koh Chang » Koh Chang Beaches

 Chek Bae

 The widely spaced out village of Chek Bae lies on the opposite side of the bay to Salak Phet, with the offshore islands of Koh Pkrao Nok and Nai sitting in the middle.
-It has accommodation in homestays, small resorts or some luxury at Parama Resort.
+It has accommodation in homestays (Journey’s End), small resorts (Ban Mae, Honeymoon), very basic backpacker (Long Beach Bungalows) or one much more luxurious spot at Parama Resort.

 Long Beach

-From Chek Bae (Jek Bae), you can pick up the wonderfully scenic road to Long Beach, perhaps the remotest of the Koh Chang beaches.
-You can stay here at the old style beach huts at Treehouse or the sometimes open Thai resort, Tantawan.
+From Chek Bae (Jek Bae), you can pick up the wonderfully scenic road to Long Beach, the remotest of the Koh Chang beaches and home to Long Beach Restaurant and Bungalows.
+Beyond that, there’s also another charming little beach in front of the the naval memorial.

 Salak Khok

 Completing the picture, Salak Khok is a small fishing village hidden amongst the mangroves in a bay which opens out onto the east coast.
-There is nowhere to stay here but you can explore the mangroves either using the old walkway or by renting a gondola with its own friendly gondolier.
+There is nowhere to stay here but you can explore the mangroves either using the old walkway or by renting a gondola with its own friendly gondolier from Salak Khok Station.

 Most visitors rent a car or a motorbike to visit this part of Koh Chang – it makes for a terrfic day trip.